Flooristics, LLC

 What Is a Floating Floor?

 Floating floors are those that don’t need to be nailed or glued to the subfloor.
 Instead, it is secured at the edges of the room, at the molding.
-Floating floors or loose lay floors have been around for more than two decades, and today, laminate is among the most popular type of floating floor, as well as engineered hardwoods, cork and some kinds of vinyl.
+Floating floors or loose lay floors have been around for more than two decades, and today, laminate is among the most popular types of floating floor, as well as engineered hardwoods, cork, and some kinds of vinyl.

 Filed Under: Floor Safety, Hardwood and Laminate Tagged With: floating floor installation, floating floor problems, install floating floor, problems with floating floor, what is a floating floor